Reactions to the assassination of Qasem Soleimani: United States

 US Ambassador to the United Nations Kelly Craft wrote a letter to the UN Security Council in which she said that the act was one of self-defense.
 At the same time, she wrote in the letter that the US stood "ready to engage without preconditions in serious negotiations with Iran, with the goal of preventing further endangerment of international peace and security or escalation by the Iranian regime."

 When asked about the possible responses that Iran could take to this action, former Deputy Secretary of Defense Michael Mulroy said that the IRGC Quds Force has a worldwide reach and that targets would include American civilians, and that Iraq might decide to expel U.S. forces in their country.
 Former Defense Secretary and CIA Director Leon Panetta warned that the U.S. is closer to war with Iran than at any time in the last 40 years.

 Characterizing the attack as "murder", "assassination", "act of war", or something else proved controversial.
 Some critics of Trump described the attack as a wag the dog incident to distract from impeachment proceedings, parallel to the bombing of Iraq, Afghanistan, and Sudan by president Bill Clinton during his own impeachment process, which had itself been seen as reminiscent of the contemporaneous film Wag the Dog.
 In 2011 and 2012, Trump asserted that President Obama would start a war with Iran to improve his reelection chances.

-According to a Facebook spokesperson, Instagram and its parent company Facebook were picking up posts "that voice support for slain Iranian commander Qassem Soleimani to comply with US sanctions".
+According to a Facebook spokesperson, Instagram and its parent company Facebook were picking up posts "that voice support for slain Iranian commander Qasem Soleimani to comply with US sanctions".